 Are All Types of Employers Subject to the Discrimination Laws?

 Yes, New York’s employment discrimination laws prohibit discrimination not only by private companies and businesses, but also by nonprofit organizations, employment agencies, labor unions, and government agencies.

-Yes, New York discrimination laws protect both employees and “non-employees” from discrimination, including freelancers, independent contractors, subcontractors, vendors, consultants and temporary workers.
+Yes, New York’s workplace discrimination laws protect both employees and “non-employees” from discrimination, including freelancers, independent contractors, subcontractors, vendors, consultants, domestic workers and temporary workers.